Frequently asked questions regarding your transplant and our Transplant Center:

 - What is the co-pay amount?

-Questions to ask your transplant financial counselor and transplant coordinator:
+Questions to ask your transplant Patient Financial Advocate and transplant coordinator:

 - What financial coverage is accepted by the hospital (such as Medicare, Medicaid, private insurance)?